 Cut into squares.
 Serve sprinkled with powdered sugar and warmed maple syrup drizzled on top.
 Enjoy this lavish breakfast or brunch dish!

-This can easily be doubled when you're serving it for a crowd.
+This can easily be doubled when you're serving it to a crowd.
 My family is small so this is right for us but I've doubled the recipe when company's coming.